 Does keeping household plants in reach of your cat make you nervous?
-Are you looking for a plant that will fit on a table or desk without having to fear it being nibbled on?
+Are you looking for a plant that will fit on a table or desk without fearing it being nibbled on?
 Consider Fittonia plants.

 Fittonia (fit-TOH-neeuh), known by more of the common names of the nerve plant or mosaic plant, is a popular member of the Acanthaceae family that can put your mind at ease.

-These natives of Peru consist of two accepted species (Fittonia albivenis and Fittonia gigantea), three plants that may be variants or their own species, and several Fittonia cultivars.
+These tropical rainforest natives of Peru consist of two accepted species (Fittonia albivenis and Fittonia gigantea), three plants that may be variants of their own species, and several Fittonia cultivars.

-They get their name (and claim to fame) from the colorful veins, which may be pink, red, white, or yellow.
+They get their name (and claim to fame) from the striking patterned foliage with colorful veins, which may be pink, red, white, or yellow.
+This makes them a perfect hanging planter to admire.

-But these plants may prove a little scary for cat lovers, as houseplants are often toxic, and the Fittonia’s leaves resemble poisonous plants such as ivy.
+But Fittonia may prove a little scary for cat lovers, as this low-maintenance houseplant is often toxic, and the Fittonia’s leaves resemble poisonous plants such as ivy.

 Is Fittonia Poisonous or Toxic?